-Girls can study a wide range of areas including voice, drama, public speaking, social communication, storytelling, stage craft, text interpretation, mime and improvisation.
+Speech and Drama encompasses a wide range of disciplines including voice, drama, poetry, public speaking, social communication, storytelling, stage craft, text interpretation, mime and improvisation.

-Throughout the year there are many opportunities for girls to showcase their talents.
-Girls can take part in eisteddfods, concerts, public speaking competitions and the AHIGS Festival of Speech.
-Girls may sit examinations with Trinity College London and in Years 11 and 12 they may present for a Performer’s Certificate or Associate Diploma.
-Of course, some girls prefer to study Speech and Drama simply for the fun of it, and to share in performance with their friends.
+Girls can take part in eisteddfods, concerts, showcases, public speaking competitions and the IGSA Festival of Speech, and can also choose to sit examinations with Trinity College London.
+Of course, some prefer to study Speech and Drama simply for the fun of it, and to share in performances with friends.

 Competition teams represent Ascham at the Theatresports Schools Challenge, where teams challenge each other to a variety of scenes and games.
 Each game has a time limit and is judged on its narrative skill, entertainment value and improvisation technique.

-Public speaking at Ascham gives our girls the opportunity to improve their verbal and non-verbal communication skills, speech writing ability, critical thinking and confidence.
+Public speaking at Ascham gives our girls the opportunity to improve their verbal and non-verbal communication skills, speech writing ability, critical thinking and self-confidence.

-Ascham girls have access to a range of interschool public speaking competitions, such as the prestigious Plain English Speaking competition, the Legacy Junior Public Speaking Award, the Rostrum Voice of Youth competition, the UN Youth Australia competition, Sydney Eisteddfod and the AHIGS Festival of Speech.
-Girls can also study Communication Skills, where they develop expertise in speech writing and delivery.
+Girls have access to a range of interschool public speaking competitions, such as the Plain English Speaking competition, the Legacy Junior Public Speaking Award, the Rostrum Voice of Youth competition, the UN Youth Australia competition, Sydney Eisteddfod and the IGSA Festival of Speech.
+Girls can also study Communication Skills.

-At School, there are Public Speaking Soirees where speakers can showcase their talents, as well as the highly anticipated inter-house public speaking competition.
+There are also Public Speaking Soirées where girls can showcase their talents, as well as the highly anticipated inter-house public speaking competition.